AaltoSciComp/scicomp-docs/triton/apps/llms.rst

 - ``MODEL_WEIGHTS`` - Path to the model weights in GGUF file format.

 This Python code snippet is part of a 'Chat with Your PDF Documents' example, utilizing LangChain and leveraging model weights stored in a .gguf file.
 For detailed environment setting up and Python code, please check out `this repo <https://github.com/AaltoSciComp/llm-examples/tree/main/chat-with-pdf>`__.
+NOTE: this example repo is mainly meant to run on CPUs, if you want to run on GPUs, you can checkout a branch "llamacpp-gpu" of this repo for details.

 .. code-block:: python